SergeoLacruz/inventree-supplier-sync/README.md

 because keys in the json might be missing

 The plugin should be more generic to easier support other suppliers like Digikey.

+The process of adding supplier parts automatically might be questionable depending on the setup.
+It works in our setup as we add exactly one MPN to each part.
+In case of a different setup this part of the plugin can easily be removed.
+The more important part is anyhow the update on the price breaks.

+E.g. Mouser sends more data like availability, packaging and so on.
+I may make sense to include these into the properties to update.